-If you would, please write a description of what happened before you finish, while it is fresh in your memory.
-Revisit it later and share it online if you like.
-Send me a link.
+On your last transition day, write a description of what happened while it is fresh in your memory.
+Finalize it with insights from your aftermath.
+Share it online if you like and please send me a link.
 I have found these reports very useful in improving the darkroom, understanding the process, and learning to explain it to people.
-More writers and readers of reports will help spread darkroom retreating and advance its theory and practice.
+More writers and readers of reports will help spread hygienic darkroom retreating and advance its theory and practice.